f5devcentral/f5-cloud-functions/AWS/AMI_Share/README.md

 ## Installation
 There are two options, you can either simply deploy it using the CloudFormation template in CloudFormation.json or you can do it by hand using the Canary example as a base (will run a lambda function at a specific interval), using the policy.json to create a new policy and share.py as the code, filling in the environment variables described above, and setting up the CloudWatch event rule.

-You will need to modify the CloudFormation.json file to set the S3 bucket to get the zip file with the code and set the accounts you want to share to.
-This is set to share unshared AMIs every 5 minutes, with all the defaults set explicitly (including being in no-op mode), so you'll want to make some adjustments to variables in there to fit your needs.

 ## Cloud Formation Diagram
 ![CloudFormation](CloudFormation.png)